EDCG 504 Law and Ethics in School Counseling (3 credits)

 Models and methods for effective prevention and intervention programs for at-risk students.

 EDCG 526 Microskills in Counseling (3 credits)

 An emphasis on counseling knowledge and skills.
 Includes in-class monitored practice.
 Prerequisite: EDCG 521.
 (Graded P/NC only).

-EDCG 527 Educational and Career Planning (3 credits)
+EDCG 527 Career and College Development and Planning (3 credits)

 Theoretical approaches, resources and techniques utilized in assisting individuals to make their educational and career choices.

 Supervised field placement in a school, postsecondary setting or community agency, with 100 (PPS) field hours required.
 Candidates must be supervised by an experienced professional with an appropriate credential.
 Each student will be involved in on-site experiences which include the application of theory to practice.
 Approved fieldwork application required.
 Prerequisites: PPS Students - Proof of passing the CBEST and Certificate of Clearance.
 EDCG 504, 521, 523, 526, 527, 529 and 539 and completion of 24 credits.

 EDCG 529 Organization and Administration of Pupil Personnel Services (3 credits)